Prohibition from teaching checks

 • Delivering lessons to pupils, including through distance learning or online

-• Assessing the development, progress and attainment of pupils
+• Assessing pupils' development, progress and attainment

 • Reporting on the development, progress and attainment of pupils

-These activities are not seen as ‘teaching work’ if the person doing them is under the direction and supervision of a qualified teacher (or someone nominated by the headteacher to direct and supervise them), unless this is for the purposes of induction.
+These activities are not seen as teaching work if the person doing them is under the direction and supervision of a qualified teacher (or someone nominated by the headteacher to direct and supervise them), unless this is for the purposes of induction.

-This is outlined in section 3 of the Teachers’ Disciplinary (England) Regulations 2012.
+This is outlined in section 3 of The Teachers’ Disciplinary (England) Regulations 2012.